fkirc/skip-duplicate-actions/README.md

 ### `cancel_others`

 If true, then workflow-runs from outdated commits will be cancelled.
-Default `true`.
+Default `false`.

 ### `skip_after_successful_duplicate`